NeuroTechX/ntx_slack_archive/general.md

  >Yeah, their SDK was a big motivation to buy the headset.
 What kind of OSS projects with Muse would you want to see?
 I'm interested in doing something with it now, but having a better understanding of what's possible will be great

+4/3/2017 6:17 PM

+ **maxim** :

+ >Also, we are kind of stuck with writing smartphone apps for now due to the SDK mostly working on iOS and Android.